NatLabRockies/floris/docs/turbine_library.md

 - examples/examples_turbine/002_multiple_turbine_types.py

 ## IEA 22MW reference wind turbine
 FLORIS representation of the IEA 22MW reference wind turbine {cite:t}`zahle_IEA22MW_2024`.
-Data based on # https://github.com/IEAWindSystems/IEA-22-280-RWT/blob/main/Documentation/IEA-22-280-RWT_tabular.xlsx.
+Data generated using OpenFAST v4.1.2 and ROSCO v2.10.2.
+See [pull request](https://github.com/NREL/floris/pull/1146) for full OpenFAST and ROSCO input files.
 Specified as `"iea_22MW"` in the `turbine_type` field of the FLORIS input dictionary.

 The IEA 22MW is demonstrated, alongside other reference wind turbines, in: